What are citation percentiles and how can I use them?

 Scopus (Elsevier)

-Scopus itself also shows citation percentiles on article pages, allowing you to assess the relative performance of individual outputs.
+Scopus also shows citation percentiles on article pages, allowing you to assess the relative performance of individual outputs.

 InCites (Clarivate)